mattwhitfield/Unitverse/docs/examples/FrameworksXUnitJustMock.md

-﻿# Frameworks - Fluent Assertions
+﻿# Frameworks - XUnit & JustMock
-Demonstrates how tests are generated using XUnit for the test framework and NSubstitute for the mocking framework.
-Also shows using FluentAssertions for the assertion framework.
+Demonstrates how tests are generated using XUnit for the test framework and JustMock for the mocking framework

 ### Source Type(s)
 ``` csharp